Information security threats are growing in volume and becoming more sophisticated.

 - Providing information security standards and guidance.

-- Assessing near space activity and proposed changes to national telecommunications networks for risks to national security.
+- Assessing outer space and high-altitude activity and proposed changes to national telecommunications networks for risks to national security.